jamzigod/Adidas-Account-Creator/README.md

 Must have Python 3 to run this script.

-- install requirements (requests and getrandbits)
+- install requests if it already isn't satisfied.
 - edit account.py to have your chosen credentails (name etc.)
 - open terminal
 - python account.py